onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 ![Flame chart displayed in Speedscope](images/speedscope_pprof.png)

 As you can see, pprof has the same minimum resolution time of 2ms.
-There are also missing functions (`parse` still doesn’t appear), it also seems that the bars don’t have a precise size, they get extended to fill the 2ms minimum.
+There are also missing functions (`parse` still doesn’t appear).
+It also seems that the bars don’t have a precise size; they get extended to fill the 2ms minimum.

 ### 1.2.
 Measure how much each part takes